yoavram/Milpitas/ms/ms.md

 some traits are transmitted through imitation, teaching, learning, and other forms of communication that comprise *cultural evolution* [@Cavalli-Sforza1973; @Cavalli-Sforza1981; @Boyd1985; @Avital2000; @Whiten2017; @Laland2017].
-Other phenotype-modifying transmission vehicles have received increasing attention over the past two decades [@Jablonka2014], including epigenetics [@Verhoeven2016] and symbionts [@Zilber-Rosenberg2008].
+Other non-genetic phenotype-modifying transmission vehicles have received increasing attention over the past two decades [@Jablonka2014], including epigenetics [@Verhoeven2016], symbionts [@Zilber-Rosenberg2008], and even prions [@Wickner2016].
 These transmission mechanisms vary in their persistence, speed, timing, and direction when compared to the kind of vertical transmission between parent and offspring that is restricted to genetic inheritance.

-Of special interest is *oblique transmission* [@Cavalli-Sforza1981; @Bergstrom2012, ch.
-19.4], in which offspring inherit traits from adults that are not their parents.
+Of special interest is *oblique transmission* [@Cavalli-Sforza1981, pg.54; @Bergstrom2012, ch.
+19.4],
+in which offspring inherit traits from adults that are not their parents.
 One mechanism for oblique transmission is social learning, e.g., imitation and teaching [@Kline2013].
 For example, in a small Amazon society, in which young individuals